Avoiding Foreclosure With A Loan Modification

-The best way to stay in (not sell) a home that you want to keep long term may be a loan modification.
+A loan modification is the best way to stay in your house, not to sell it and avoid foreclosure.
 This involves a lender modifying your payments so that you can afford to keep making them.
-The modification could include lowering the interest rate so that the payment is lower, or even adjusting the principle balance on the loan.
+The Loan modification could include lowering the interest rate so that the payment is lower, or even adjusting the principle balance on the loan.

 Advantages and Disadvantages